zizther/Jam/readme.md

 * A *graphics* folder and an *images* folder, what's that all about?
 In a nutshell, if it's referenced as a background-image, it goes in the graphics folder.
 If it's referenced as the src of an img element, it goes in the images folder.
 * Keep it consistent and adopt the conventions laid out before you.
 If you are embedding plugins such as SWFs, put them in a embeds folder.
 If you are referencing videos, put them in a videos folder.
 * If you own a Mac, get [CodeKit](http://incident57.com/codekit/).
 It will literally change your developing life.
+* Add the assets folder to codekit, the config.rb file will handle the outputs (you do not need to change this).

 ## SASS Formatting